Discord-ChatBot/docs/docs/guide/introduction.md

 3. Select your server and click "Continue"

 4. Review the permissions, ensuring that the following are included:
+   - Send Messages
    - Manage Messages
    - Embed Links
-   - Send Messages

-5. Click "Authorize" to invite InterChat to your server.
+6. Lastly click "Authorize"

 That's it!
-You're now ready to enjoy using InterChat on your server.
+You're now ready to use InterChat on your server.